Paul Carey (ice hockey)

-Paul Charles Carey (born September 24, 1988) is an American former professional ice hockey center who played in the National Hockey League (NHL).
+Paul Charles Carey (born September 24, 1988) is an American coach and former professional ice hockey center who played in the National Hockey League (NHL).
+After being drafted by the Colorado Avalanche in the 2007 NHL Entry Draft, Carey also played for the Washington Capitals, New York Rangers, Ottawa Senators, Boston Bruins, and Djurgårdens IF.

 Playing career

 Carey was drafted by the Colorado Avalanche in the 5th round, 135th overall, in the 2007 NHL Entry Draft.
-Carey played two years at Salisbury School in Connecticut before moving on to compete in the United States Hockey League with the Indiana Ice in the 2007–08 season and was a Rookie of the year finalist, before committing to play for the Boston College Eagles of the Hockey East in his freshman year in the 2008–09 season.
+Carey played two years at the Salisbury School in Connecticut before moving on to compete in the United States Hockey League with the Indiana Ice in the 2007–08 season and was a Rookie of the year finalist, before committing to play for the Boston College Eagles of the Hockey East in his freshman year in the 2008–09 season.

 After capturing his first national title with the Eagles in his sophomore year, Carey repeated the feat in his senior year in 2012, scoring the championship winning goal against Ferris State University and earning selection to the Frozen Four All-Tournament team.
-Carey was subsequently signed by the Avalanche to a two-year entry level contract on April 11, 2012.
+Carey was subsequently signed by the Avalanche to a two-year entry-level contract on April 11, 2012.
 He was immediately assigned on an amateur try-out to begin his professional career and finish the duration of the season with AHL affiliate, the Lake Erie Monsters.
 He made his professional debut in a 5–3 victory over the Hamilton Bulldogs on April 13, 2012.

 In his first full professional season in 2012–13, Carey was an offensive contributor for the Monsters.
 After scoring his first professional goal and point against the Oklahoma City Barons, on October 13, 2012, Carey played in 72 games to finish fourth amongst Lake Erie players with 19 goals and 41 points.
 During the season, Carey accounted for the team's longest individual point scoring streak at 8 games.

 During the following 2013–14 season, despite a dip in his offensive numbers, Carey received his first NHL recall by the injury depleted Avalanche on March 11, 2014.
 He made his NHL debut with the Avalanche in a 3–2 victory over the Chicago Blackhawks on March 12.

 Carey was assigned to the Lake Erie Monsters to begin the 2014–15 season.
 Amongst the top offensive producers on the Monsters, Carey was recalled by the Avalanche on multiple occasions and on February 15, 2015, in his 17th career game he recorded his first NHL point, an assist, in a 5–2 victory over the Arizona Coyotes.
 On March 2, 2015, Carey was traded by the Avalanche along with Maxime Talbot to his hometown team, the Boston Bruins, in exchange for Jordan Caron and a 6th-round draft pick in 2016.